Dedicated to the memory of Janice Mary Wybourn (1944-2022), artist and fellow traveller,

-Bleasdell (back in 1862) estimated the weight of the erratic to be close to 1000 tonnes, with dimensions about 13.5 metres long, 7.3 metres across, and average height 6.3 metres (44 x 24 x 20 feet).
+Bleasdell (back in 1862) estimated the weight of the erratic to be close to 1,000 tonnes, with dimensions about 13.5 metres long, 7.3 metres across, and average height 6.3 metres (44 x 24 x 20 feet).

 "Rock of the Month # 249, posted for March 2022" ---

 The Bleasdell Boulder is a spectacular glacial erratic, thought to have been brought tens of km south from the Madoc region, which is noted for its modern (20th century) marble quarries.
 The erratic made its way to the Trenton region much earlier, borne by the Laurentian ice sheet.
 Composed largely of granular calcitic marble, a close inspection reveals zones of deformation, where the marble has been brecciated (broken up) and recemented.
-Some zones contain silicate minerals formed in metamorphism, in addition to the host calcite.
+Some zones contain silicate minerals formed in metamorphism, in addition to the host calcite and trace quartz.
 These include two related amphiboles, green actinolite and pale, whitish tremolite.

 The boulder is located just west of the lower reaches of the Trent River, near Lock 1 on the navigation, upstream from Trenton and the Bay of Quinte.
 It lies a short walk from the hamlet of Glen Miller, south of Batawa.